patricklam/plam.new-webpage/content/post/20160908-kw-restaurants.md

 In which Patrick Lam pretends to be a restaurant reviewer.

+* Afghan: Chopan Kabob has generous and tasty servings.
 * Asian Fusion: Have only been to Bhima's Warung once, I think.
 Was good.
 * Bahn Mi: Givral Deli near Kitchener Market has excellent banh mi with crispy bread and the right fillings.
 * Dim Sum: had one (of one) good experience at Sam's Chinese Kitchen on Victoria.
 We prefer carts, but they're rare in Ontario.
 Nevertheless, it was good, had as many Asian-looking patrons as one might hope for, and has much less of a line than Cameron (which is fine, but popular.
 And who wants to wait in line?).